Egg Donor FAQS

 Once the egg donor has completed the screening process, what will happen?

-The egg donor will be given a donor number and will be placed on the egg donor list with all identifying information removed (names, address, etc).
-The egg donor will be identified to recipient couples only by their donor number.
+The egg donor will be given a donor number and will be placed on the egg donor list with all identifying information removed (names, address, etc.).
+The egg donor will be identified to recipient only by their donor number.
 The egg donor’s information will be made available to RCC patients and to out of state IVF clinics that use RCC’s egg donors.

 What measures are taken to ensure the egg donors anonymity?